rich-ramsey/positron-test/README.md

-# A minimal reproducible scientific workflow template for psychological and brain science research
+# A minimal reproducible scientific workflow template in R using Positron, renv, brms/CmdStan, Quarto, and Docker

-This project presents a minimal reproducible workflow template for psychology and cognitive neuroscience research using Positron, R, Bayesian modelling, and Docker.
-The repository is a worked example of a complete open science workflow — from data wrangling and model fitting to manuscript rendering and reproducible environments.
+This repository is a minimal, worked example of a reproducible scientific workflow in R — from data wrangling and Bayesian modelling to manuscript rendering — using Positron, renv, brms/CmdStan, Quarto, and Docker.
-It is intended as a teaching resource and template.
+It is intended as a teaching resource and template for researchers who want a complete open science stack without unnecessary complexity.

 ## Resources